EDUCATION AND BACKGROUND:

 I have ample experience working with international students.
-My family has taken in French and Spanish
+My family has taken in French, Spanish

-exchange student for the school year, and I was also an active member of Marywood's International Club.
-I have many French, Middle Eastern, South American, and African friends.
+, and other exchange students regularly for 10+ years now.
+During my studies there, I was an active member of Marywood's International Club.
 I know how to interpret for, communicate with, understand, and make myself understood by internationals, even when I don't speak their native tongue.
 I am, however, fluent in French, I possess an intermediate knowledge of Spanish, and I speak basic Italian

 GENERAL TEACHING PHILOSOPHY